bioinfo-arctic/FSK2053/Spring_2023/scripts/FSK_2053_pop_defferntiation_09523.md

 # Bioinformatics Practical 4.
 Population differentiation

 The genotype data for individuals appear in various formats, depending on the analysis and software.
-The standard formats are gene pop (Raymond and Rousset), structure (Pritchard et al.), and some specially made CSV files (from genotyping machines).
+The standard formats are genepop (Raymond and Rousset), structure (Pritchard et al.), and some specially made CSV files (from genotyping machines).
 Various stand-alone (for Windows, Mac and Linux) population genetics analysis tools exist.
 One limitation of